 Disc displacement can occur in your neck, but it’s more likely to affect your lower back, causing debilitating pain and sciatica.
-The team at All Health Physical Therapy Inc. in Tucker, Georgia, has helped many men and women find relief from their pain and improve their mobility through personalized physical therapy.
+The team at All Health Physical Therapy Inc. located in Tucker, GA and serving Decatur, GA, has helped many men and women find relief from their pain and improve their mobility through personalized physical therapy.
 To learn more about how physical therapy can help you recover from disc displacement, call the office or schedule an appointment online.

 Disc displacement occurs when the soft center of one or more spinal discs is forced out of place, making it stick out between vertebrae.
 Your spinal discs consist of a tough outer cover that encloses a gel-like center.